 Creating AWS PrivateLink Connections

-AWS Private Link simplifies connectivity of services across different accounts and VPCs so that your data will be shared between services without exposure of data to the public internet.
-In addition to AWS VPC peering, Hazelcast Cloud Enterprise provides AWS Private Link connection strategy and in this new strategy, Hazelcast Clusters are like AWS Marketplace Items that you can connect to your own clusters by subscribing them with a couple of clicks via Hazelcast Cloud Console.
+AWS Private Link simplifies connectivity of services across different accounts and VPCs so that your data will be shared between services without exposure of data to the public Internet.
+In addition to AWS VPC peering, Viridian Dedicated provides AWS Private Link connection strategy and in this new strategy, Hazelcast Clusters are like AWS Marketplace Items that you can connect to your own clusters by subscribing them with a couple of clicks via the Hazelcast Viridian console.

-Download CloudFormation template from the console and upload it to your AWS account to create necessary stacks (subscribe to service on Hazelcast Cloud Enterprise privately)
+Download the CloudFormation template from the console and upload it to your AWS account to create necessary stacks (subscribe to service on Viridian Dedicated privately).

-Download sample project from Client Configuration popup in cluster detail and upload it to your machines under VPC/Subnet that you have used during CloudFormation stack creation
+Download a preconfigured client from the cluster dashboard and upload it to your machines under VPC/Subnet that you have used during CloudFormation stack creation.

 In order to use AWS Private Link, you need to enable it first.
-This is because, AWS Private Link uses Network Load Balancer, etc… on the background and you don’t want to get extra cost if you will never use it.
+This is because, AWS Private Link uses Network Load Balancer in the background and you don’t want to get extra cost if you will never use it.

-After you click Enable AWS Private Link in Manage Cluster > Settings > AWS PrivateLink popup, you should see it is in progress
+After you click Enable AWS Private Link in Manage > AWS PrivateLink popup, you should see it is in progress

 |You cannot add AWS Private Link connections without enabling AWS Private Link, you need to wait until you see it is enabled.|

-Now you can add AWS Private Link connections by following the instructions shown in the screen
+Now you can add AWS Private Link connections by following the instructions shown on the screen.

 Enabling AWS Private Link means we just created a VPC Endpoint Service for you Hazelcast Cluster and now we are ready to subscribe your VPC Endpoints to this service.
-Since, confidentiality is important in Hazelcast Cloud Enterprise, we never collect from data, we provide CloudFormation template instead to execute it in your account in a controlled way.
-In order to get Cloud Formation template, you can go Manage Cluster > Settings > AWS PrivateLink and click first Download button.
+Since, confidentiality is important in Dedicated, we never collect from data, we provide CloudFormation template instead to execute it in your account in a controlled way.
+In order to get Cloud Formation template, you can go Manage > AWS PrivateLink and click first Download button.
 This is the file that contains all the necessary stack creation resources, and you can upload this Cloud Formation screen in your account by clicking Upload button

 When you click upload button, you will be redirected to Cloud Formation stack creation page and you can upload yaml file on this screen

-VPC and Subnet selection is important here since this details should be related to your instance location that your actual applications is running in.
-As an example; if you want to connect from your microservice pool to Hazelcast Cloud Enterprise cluster, you need to specify VPC and Subnet that contains your microservice pool.
+VPC and Subnet selection is important here since this details should be related to your instance location that your application is running in.
+As an example; if you want to connect from your microservice pool to a Viridian Dedicated cluster, you need to specify VPC and Subnet that contains your microservice pool.

 At the end, it will create a VPC Endpoint and will subscribe it to VPC Endpoint Service.

-In order to connect your cluster, you can just go to Client Configuration popup in cluster detail page and download sample project by selecting the proper option in the select box
+In order to connect your cluster, you can just go to Connect Your Cluster popup in cluster detail page and download sample project by selecting the proper option in the select box.

 After you download sample project, you can upload it to an instance that located inside VPC and Subnet that you selected during Cloud Formation stack creation